abbbi/virtnbdbackup/README.md

 only create `copy` backups, or consider converting the images to a newer format using `qemu-img`.

-By default `virtnbdbackup` will exclude all disks with format `raw`.
+By default `virtnbdbackup` will exclude all disks with format `raw` aswell as direct attached (passthrough) disks such as LVM or ZVOL and ISCSI volumes.
+These type of disks do not support storing checkpoint/bitmap metadata.

 This behavior can be changed if option `--raw` is specified, raw disks will then be included during a `full` backup.
 This of course means that no thin provisioned backup is created for these particular disks.

 During restore, these files can be copied "as is" from the backup folder and must not be processed using `virtnbdrestore`.

+`Note:`
+> The backup data for raw disks will only be crash consistant, be aware
+> that this might result in inconsistent filesystems after restoring!

 # Backup Examples